 © WEP 2017

-Two-night orientation in Copenhagen for January and August programs (numbers permitting).
+Two-night orientation in either Copenhagen or Oslo for January and August programs (numbers permitting).

 Four trips/activities per year.

 In Norway school typically starts at 8am.
 Most students walk or ride to school if they live close enough or alternatively they take the bus.
 Lunch is normally eaten at school, at around 11am.